 - Right to carry firearm application or permits.

 Additionally, state law permits individuals to use deadly force to stop someone from attacking them in a place where they have a legal right to be as well as if they fear for their safety or life.
 This law, known as the Stand Your Ground law, also protects any loved ones if their life or personal safety is threatened.
-If someone’s rights under this law are being infringed upon, they should contact an attorney.
+If someone’s gun rights under this law are being infringed upon, they should contact a lawyer in West Palm Beach.

 Penalties for Firearm Offenses